6 of the best Korean moisturizers for dry skin.

 - Wash your face with only water in the morning.
 Preferably, mild-warm water, It will help mitigate your dry skin.

 - Or use a super gentle and light face wash like Etude house Soon Jung.
-This foam cleanser is soft, cool and hydrating.
+This foam cleanser is soft and hydrating.
 It won’t leave you with that horrible tight feeling you get after using some other cleansers.

-- Use creams that contain Ceramides and Hyaluronic Acid.
+- Use creams that contain ceramide and Hyaluronic Acid.

 What Is The Best Korean Moisturizer For Dry Skin?

-With so many to choose from, Korean brands tend to be one of the most forward-thinking in their design, use of natural ingredients, texture and scent.
+With so many to choose from, Korean brands are one of the most forward-thinking in their design, use of natural ingredients, texture and scent.

 It’s no wonder Koreans look so radiant and young!